July 7, 2024 lavender care secrets

 When to Fertilize

-The best time to fertilize lavender is in the early spring as the plants start to show new growth.
+The best time to fertilize lavender is in the early spring as it starts to show new growth.
 This gives them a boost at the beginning of the growing season.
-Avoid fertilizing late in the year as this can lead to tender new growth that will suffer in winter.

 Choosing Fertilizers

-If you decide to fertilize, choose a balanced, organic fertilizer with equal parts nitrogen, phosphorus, and potassium (look for a NPK ratio like 10-10-10).
-Apply according to the manufacturer’s instructions but at half the recommended strength.
-This is sufficient to give your plants a boost without overwhelming them.
+If you do decide to fertilize look for a balanced, organic fertilizer with equal parts nitrogen, phosphorus and potassium (look for a NPK ratio like 10-10-10).
+Apply according to the instructions on the package but at half the recommended strength.
+This is more than enough to give your plants a boost without overwhelming them.

 Alternative Nutrition Options